Ongoing Colorado Art Walks

 First Friday art walks in Old Colorado City, Colorado Springs’ historic district, begin in April and run through December.
 Seventeen galleries and studios pepper the area’s streets, which are home to the little locally owned shops and cafes that make the district so charming.

 Downtown Pueblo’s Union Avenue Historic District and Mesa Junction neighborhood, both of which run along side the city’s Arkansas Riverwalk, also bustle on first Fridays.
 Galleries open for extended hours, and snacks and live performances courtesy of the Pueblo Performing Arts Guild on Union Avenue keep things festive year-round.
+There's even a free art shuttle that drops off at 13 locations within the creative corridor.

 Being a college town, Fort Collins can’t help but be a vibrant, art-forward community.
 Their year-round historic-downtown first Friday gallery walk brings even more action to the city’s already bustling downtown, home to boutiques, restaurants, bars and more.